SauravMishraaa/Healtify-App/README.md

 ```
 • Start contributing

-## You can contact with me:
+## You can contact me:

-gmail: sauravmishra623@gmail.com
+Gmail: sauravmishra623@gmail.com

 # Hope you enjoy contributing ❤️